majotirado3004/Python-portfolio-MariaTirado/README.md

 # Python-portfolio-MariaTirado
-Python scripts and notebooks for data wrangling, exploratory analysis, visualization, and machine learning.
+Python scripts and notebooks for data wrangling, exploratory analysis and visualization.
 Created as part of my Data Analytics training.
 Achievement 4 – Instacart Basket Analysis

 This repository contains the Python scripts, notebooks, and project deliverables for my Instacart Basket Analysis project.